 Belgium vs Egypt Match Preview

-Belgium come into this match with the cleaner form line.
-Rudi Garcia’s team beat Tunisia 5-0 in its final warm-up, after a 2-0 win away to Croatia, a 1-1 draw with Mexico, a 5-2 win over the United States, and a 7-0 qualifying win over Liechtenstein.
-That is 20 goals scored and 3 conceded across their last 5 matches, which gives the favorite case some real weight.
+Belgium enter their World Cup opener with the cleaner form line and the more reliable ways to create chances.
+Rudi Garcia’s team beat Tunisia 5-0 in its final warm-up, following a 2-0 win away to Croatia, a 1-1 draw with Mexico, a 5-2 win over the United States, and a 7-0 qualifying win over Liechtenstein.
+That is 20 goals scored and 3 conceded across their last 5 matches, which gives the favorite case some real substance.

 Betting Insights